Nourhan613/Nourhan613/README.md

 ### Hi there 👋
-I am student at Faculty of Computer and Information Science Ain Shams.
+I am student at Faculty of Computer and Information Science Ain Shams University.